linked in pixel Mindfulness for Parents: Letting Go of Parent Guilt | To Your Health by Ochsner

 • I constantly feel like I’m not as good of a parent as other parents and as if I’m just not doing a good enough job.
 What do other parents think about me?

-While some of these fears identified above are not true, some may be true, but they aren’t always helpful to how we feel about ourselves and can control our thoughts, which impact our day-to-day and our relationships.
+While some of these fears identified above are not true, some may be true, but they aren’t always helpful to how we feel about ourselves and our families.
+These untrue or unhelpful thoughts can control us, which impacts our day-to-day and our relationships.

-What can we do to let go of parent guilt?
+How can we let go of parent guilt?

 • Talk with a trusted friend, family member or professional about your feelings of guilt